 Accounts Receivable Litigation (or “Commercial Collections”) means lawsuits to recover business debt.
 This includes unpaid invoices for goods and services, as well as unpaid commercial loans.

 The common thread in all collection matters is an alleged breach of contract.
-If you’re selling goods or services, you’ll want to make sure your sales terms appear clearly in your sales agreement, your credit application or your invoices.
+Whenever you extend credit, you’ll want to make sure your terms appear clearly in your sales or service agreement, your credit application or your invoices.

 Finally, in any type of collection case, keep in mind the Statute of Limitations, which is a law providing how long you have to bring a lawsuit.
-For most contracts in New Jersey, you have 6 years from the breach of contract, but for a sale of goods, it’s usually 4 years.
+The general rule is 6 years for services and 4 years for goods, measured from the breach of contract.

 I practice throughout New Jersey (all counties), and also accept cases in Southeastern Pennsylvania.